cbrown11/PlatformContactExample/README.md

 Please note everything in memory at the moment, so database persitence will be lost if the services are stopped.

 Didnt managed to get the UI fully done but everything can be done by the gatewayAPI, which uses the GraphQL pattern.
 Hopefully I've implemented enough to determine what you are looking for and my current skill sets.
-This is in  a seperate GitHub repository (see below).
+UI is in a seperate GitHub repository (see below).

 If you haven't used graphQL before it is introspection, so the playground wil have intellisense (hit ctrl+space for a hint).